Right Bousfield Localization and Operadic Algebras: Application: Spaces

+In this section we provide applications to right Bousfield localizations to topological spaces.
 For this entire section $\Top$ will denote the category of pointed compactly generated spaces, since Remark 3.1.10 of \cite{hirschhorn} demonstrates that these are the only interesting right Bousfield localizations.
 Everything in this section is also true for pointed compactly generated weak Hausdorff spaces, using Proposition \ref{prop:smallness-in-top} for the requisite smallness.
 We will often use the fact that for topological model categories like $\Top$, one can use topological (rather than simplicial) mapping spaces to detect $K$-colocal equivalences.
 The following is Lemma 2.3 and 2.5 in \cite{christensen-isaksen} together with Example 9.1.15 of \cite{hirschhorn}:

 \begin{lemma} Let $K$ be a set of cofibrant objects in a topological model category $\M$ such that the pair $(\M,K$) is right localizable.
 Then the set

 together with the generating trivial cofibrations $\sJ$ of $\M$ form a set of generating cofibrations of $\rkm$. \end{lemma}